 Nonetheless, the question frequently asked is how the judiciary can help the economy.
 My stock answer is that, in judging controversies involving the economy, the judiciary must defer as much as possible to the political branches of government, the President and Congress in collaboration with the private sector.

 In my humble view, jurists and lawyers should not only safeguard the liberty of our people but must also nurture their prosperity under the rule of law.
-Thus, their objective should be two fold: justice and jobs; freedom and food; ethics and economics; democracy and development.
+Thus, their objective should be two-fold: justice and jobs; freedom and food; ethics and economics; democracy and development.
 Liberty and prosperity must always go together; one is useless without the other.

 During my term as a jurist, I tried to implement this legal philosophy by interpreting the Constitution and the laws in this manner: In litigations involving political and civil liberties, the scales of justice should weigh heavily against the government and in favor of the people, pursuant to the doctrine of strict scrutiny.
 However, in matters affecting the economy of the country and the prosperity of our people, courts – in the absence of grave abuse of discretion and a blatant violation of our Constitution – must defer to the Executive and Legislative branches of government, in accordance with the principle of deferential interpretation of laws and executive issuances.

-The first part of the philosophy – the safeguarding of liberty – is a long held tradition of the legal profession and the judiciary, both here and abroad.
+The first part of the philosophy – the safeguarding of liberty – is a long-held tradition of the legal profession and the judiciary, both here and abroad.
 The primacy of liberty is universal.
 It is enshrined in the Magna Charta of the British; the Bill of Rights of the Americans and in the struggle for freedom of our own people, from Lapu-Lapu to Andres Bonifacio to Jose Rizal and to Ninoy Aquino.
 It is reflected in many Supreme Court decisions that uphold the rights to free speech, to peaceful assembly, to liberty of abode, to due process, and to travel freely.

 The second part of the philosophy– the nurturing of prosperity under the rule of law – is fairly new.
 Not given enough emphasis in the past are the economic freedoms of our people, like the right to own and enjoy property, to the pursuit of happiness, to adequate social services, to a rising standard of living, to an improved quality of life, to economic well-being and to be free from poverty, disease, disability and destitution.
 In this morning’s session, I will concentrate on this part of my legal philosophy by discussing three landmark decisions of our Supreme Court, (1) Tañada vs Angara, (2) La Bugal B’laan vs Ramos and (3) Gamboa vs Teves.

 Let me preface my discussion by saying that the judiciary is a passive branch of government and is not required or expected to initiate or espouse actions or programs to improve the economy or to upgrade the living conditions of our people.
 On the other hand, the political branches of government, namely, the President and Congress, are actively mandated to develop the economy and to promote the well being of our nation.
-In the fulfillment of this duty, our people shall judge them.
+In the fulfilment of this duty, our people shall judge them.
 And if they fail in fulfilling such duty, our people can replace them during periodic elections.
 Consequently, on matters involving the economy and prosperity, judges should defer to our political leaders.

 To promote this legal philosophy, I formed last year, with the help of several friends like retired Chief Justice Hilario G. Davide Jr., business icon Washington Sycip and former Education Secretary Edilberto C. de Jesus, the Foundation for Liberty and Prosperity.
 Last September 18, 2012, the FLP with the co-sponsorship of the Metrobank Foundation and the Metro Pacific Investments Corporation launched, as its initial project, 10 professorial chairs on liberty and prosperity in nine leading law schools and one in the Philippine Judicial Academy.